-How to do dumbbell hammer curls for bigger biceps
+How to do the dumbbell hammer curl for bigger biceps

 Use my dumbbell hammer curl tips to build the bigger, stronger and more defined arms you want, says New Body Plan creator and Men’s Fitness cover model Jon Lipsey